Doing Research in MAE

 This form is required to be signed by the PI, and attached to Coeus for each proposal. (https://deptbedit.princeton.edu/orpa/policies-and-forms/forms/Coeus-PI-Certification-Form.pdf)

-Answers to the questions are required before submission of each proposal.
+Answers to the questions are required before submission of each proposal and must be completed by the PI.
 Please see link to the questionnaire. https://deptbedit.princeton.edu/orpa/policies-and-forms/forms/Coeus-PI-YNQ.pdf

-You will be notified by email if your proposal has been awarded and assigned a chart string by ORPA.
-MAE grant managers and business manager are also notified.
-You will be assigned a grant manager who will add personnel to your new project and monitor expenses.
+You will be notified by email if your proposal has been awarded and assigned a chartstring by ORPA on your Notice of Award (NOA).
+MAE Assistant Grants Managers and Business Manager are also notified.
+You will be assigned an Assistant Grants Manager who will add personnel to your new project and monitor expenses.
 They will send monthly status and projection statements, showing expenses that occurred during the past month.
 They are there to help you manage your project’s future outcomes.
-They will also request no-cost extensions, re- budgets, or pre award costs for you.
+They will also request no-cost extensions, coordinate capital equipment purchases, request pre-award spending, and review and approve expenses on your projects.

 The grant managers will also assist you in preparing and submitting your proposals.
-Please give them plenty of time to work on the proposal (5 days), as well as an extra 5 days for ORPA to approve it.
-Please send them a copy of the Call for Proposal and discuss the parameters of the project and your budgetary or program needs.
+Please give them plenty of time to work on the proposal allowing for proper preparation and review of all details (at least 5 days), as well as an extra 5 days for ORPA to review and approve it.
+As soon as you are aware of a submission, please contact your Assistant Grants Manager and send them a copy of the solicitation/RFP with a title (if known) as well as a start date and any collaborators/co-PI's.

 The first step in determining if export controls apply to a particular activity is to determine if an export is occurring.
 The Export Administration Regulations define an export as: